PLENARY speaker 1

 Abstract:

-This talk will present the cutting-edge Reconfigurable Intelligent Surface (RIS) designs developed for controlling the wireless propagation environment.
+This paper presents cutting-edge Reconfigurable Intelligent Surface (RIS) designs developed for controlling the wireless propagation environment.
 Through theoretical analysis, extensive simulations and accurate fabrication, we have evaluated the performance of reflective, transmissive, and Simultaneous Transmissive and Reflective (STAR) surfaces in key wireless communication environments.
 The findings of each configuration offer unique advantages in signal characteristics according to each deployment context.
 This work not only underscores the versatility of RIS technology but also delivers beneficial insights into deciding the proper RIS configuration based on application requirements.
-In this talk different reconfigurable intelligent surgace prototype for communication, computing and sensing will be presented and discussed.

 PLENARY speaker 6

-Circular Patch Antenna Employing Annular Slot DGS (Defected Ground Structure)
+A Compact Circular Patch Antenna with Efficiency Enhancement Using Annular Slot DGS

 Prof. Ir.
 Dr. SHARUL KAMAL ABDUL RAHIM